SignPath/website/code-signing/introduction/index.md

 ## Implementation

-Code signing uses public key cryptography for signing and verification, in a way very similar to e-mail and PDF file signatures.
+Code Signing uses public key cryptography for signing and verification, in a way very similar to e-mail and PDF file signatures.
 Publishers are identified using certificates they purchase from trusted certificate authorities, much like HTTPS certificates.

-Code signing certificates always identify legal entities such as businesses, educational institutions and government agencies, and sometimes individual persons.
+Code Signing certificates always identify legal entities such as businesses, educational institutions and government agencies, and sometimes individual persons.

 Today, code signatures are considered by most operating systems, web browsers, development platforms, add-in systems, app stores, anti-malware utilities and some enterprise management software.
 There are specific code signing methods for different file formats, and systems vary in how they check signatures and what effect they have.